 When hail breaks windows, water damage from accompanying rains can also be significant.
 A major hailstorm can easily cause damage running into the millions of dollars.
 Nationwide hail is responsible for over \$1 billion in property and crop damages per year.
-The scale showing intensity categories in Table 47 was developed by combining data from National Centers for Environmental Information (NCEI) - formerly the National Climatic Data Center - and the Tornado and Storm Research Organization (TORRO).
+The scale showing intensity categories in Table 48 was developed by combining data from National Centers for Environmental Information (NCEI) - formerly the National Climatic Data Center - and the Tornado and Storm Research Organization (TORRO).

-Size Code Intensity Category Size (Diameter in inches) Descriptive Term Typical Damage HO Hard Hail Up to 0.33 Реа No damage H1 Potentially Damaging 0.33060 Mothball Slight damage to plants and crops H2 Significant .060080 Penny Significant damage to fruit, crops, and vegetation H3 Severe 0.80-1.20 Nickel - Half Severe damage to fruit and crops,
+Size Code Intensity Category Size (Diameter in inches) Descriptive Term Typical Damage HO Hard Hail Up to 0.33 Реа No damage H1 Potentially Damaging 0.33060 Mothball Slight damage to plants and crops H2 Significant .060080 Penny Significant damage to fruit, crops, and vegetation НЗ Severe 0.80-1.20 Nickel - Half dollar Severe damage to fruit and crops, damage to glass and plastic structures, paint and wood scored

-Table 47: Hailstorm Intensity
+Table 48: Hailstorm Intensity